-This bill proposes to amend current statutes regarding the nomination petition requirements for candidates for justice of the peace or constable in Arizona.
-Under the current law, candidates in counties with a population of one million or more must gather signatures from at least one percent but not more than ten percent of qualified signers in their precinct.
-The bill introduces a new provision that allows candidates in counties with populations of fewer than one million to either collect at least one percent of qualified signers or a minimum of 300 signatures, whichever is less.
+The proposed bill would amend current statutes regarding the nomination petition requirements for candidates for justice of the peace and constable in Arizona.
+Under the current law, candidates in counties with a population of one million or more must gather at least one percent but not more than ten percent of qualified signers in their precinct.
+The bill introduces a new provision for counties with populations under one million, allowing candidates to either collect at least one percent of qualified signers or a minimum of 300 signatures, whichever is less.
 This change aims to simplify the nomination process for candidates in smaller counties.

 House Engrossed Version: 16-322